Email Routing

 _smtp._tls.login.gov text = "v=TLSRPTv1;rua=mailto:tls.reports@gsa.gov,mailto:tls-reports@login.gov"

-See Runbook: Email - MTA-STS for implementation details.
+See Runbook: Email and SMTP - MTA-STS for implementation details.

 Outbound Sending from @login.gov